Hi! Dharma!: Plot

 Five gangsters escape in a van after a bloody confrontation with the rival Chunno gang.
-They realize that they have a snitch in their own gang and that they can't get out of the country because the police will be looking for them.
+They detect a snitch within their ranks and cannot leave the country because the police will be looking for them.
 So they go to the mountains and hide in a Buddhist monastery.

-But the monks there don't want the gangsters as their guests.
-They decide that if the gangsters can win three out of five contests, the gangsters can stay, but if they lose, they must leave immediately.
-The gangsters win enough contests, the last of them being suggested by the eldest monk: a challenge to fill up a broken water pot without plugging up the hole.
+But the monks there don't want the gangsters to stay.
+So the monks propose that if the gangsters can win three of five contests, they can stay, but if they lose, they must leave immediately.
+The gangsters win enough contests, the last being suggested by the eldest monk: a challenge to fill up a broken water pot without plugging up the hole.
 The gangsters come up with the idea of putting the pot into the river.
 They are allowed to stay for a week.
-But the younger monks still can't tolerate the gangsters, and attempt to persuade them to leave.
+But the younger monks can't stand the gangsters and attempt to persuade them to leave.

-Meanwhile, the boss among the gangsters realizes who betrayed them but goes ahead and contacts him anyway, disclosing his location.
-The former colleagues, now defected to the Chunno gang, show up near the monastery, dig a shallow mass grave and throw the gangsters they betrayed into it.
+Meanwhile, the boss among the gangsters realizes who betrayed them but contacts the snitch anyway, giving away his location.
+Former members who defected to the Chunno gang show up near the monastery, dig a shallow mass grave and throw the gangsters they betrayed into it.
 But the monks come to the rescue of their unwanted guests.

 Back at the monastery, both the monks and the gangsters are saddened to learn of the death of the eldest monk.
 After the funeral, the gangsters leave.
-Months later, they make varied donations to the monastery in gratitude for their hospitality.
+Months later, they make donations to the monastery in gratitude for their hospitality.